coder/coder/docs/admin/reference-architectures.md

 configurations.
 A reasonable approach involves using scaling formulas based on factors like CPU, memory, and the number of users.

+While the minimum requirements specify 1 CPU core and 2 GB of memory per `coderd` replica, it is recommended to allocate additional resources to ensure deployment stability.

 **Notice about CPU and memory usage**

 The memory consumption may increase with enabled agent stats collection by the